dappnode/DAppNodeDocs/docs/smooth/unsubscribe-from-smooth.md

 Unsubscribing from Smooth is as simple as subscribing to it.
 You can unsubscribe from Smooth at any time, it is done through **[Smooth's website](https://smooth.dappnode.io/)** and it only takes one simple transaction.

 :::caution
 When unsubscribing a validator from Smooth, you will lose all pending rewards attached to it.
-We recommend unsubscribingjust after successfully proposing a block, so lost pending rewards are minimized.
+We recommend unsubscribing just after successfully proposing a block, so lost pending rewards are minimized.
 :::

 ## Step 1: Log in to Smooth's website.